VibrentHealth/vibrent-sass/README.md

 * document your code for your team mates

 ### Commit Messages <a name="commitMessages"></a>

-We will be using a [changelog generator](https://github.com/conventional-changelog/conventional-changelog) so we would like to format our commit messages in certain way so that our changelog generator picks the messages up properly.

 Commit Messages should be formatted as such:
 ```